Blog

 Same issues, same timeline.
 In the quarterly model an issue waits, unseen, for the next check; under a continuous watch it surfaces when it occurs.
 Schematic illustration; the levels carry no data.

 Between quarterly checks the state of every policy is unknown, and problems accumulate in the dark: a repo drops a required hook, an onboarding stalls, a control lapses.
-With agents doing the verification continuously, the same problems still occur.
-What changes is when you find out.
-Continuous monitoring doesn't make the problems smaller.
-It makes them early, while they're still one repo or one stalled onboarding instead of a quarter's worth of drift.
+With agents doing the verification continuously, the same problems still occur, and they stay the same size.
+What changes is when you find out: early, while the problem is still one repo or one stalled onboarding instead of a quarter's worth of drift.

 The payoff shows up when someone checks your work.
-In an external audit, the evidence is already assembled, because assembling evidence is what the agents have been doing all along.
+In an external audit the evidence is already assembled, because assembling evidence is what the agents have been doing all along.
 In an internal review, "where do we stand?" has a current answer instead of a project attached to it.
-And over time something better happens: because issues get caught when they occur, the organization actually operates closer to its own written standards.
-Compliance run this way stops being a claim you publish once a year and becomes a description of how the company works.
-That posture is worth more in front of a regulator, or a big customer's security team, than any binder assembled the week before.
+And because issues get caught when they occur, the organization operates closer to its own written standards over time, which is worth more in front of a regulator, or a big customer's security team, than any binder assembled the week before.

 What Fidé is, honestly: a prototype from one of our design sprints.
 Nobody is running their compliance program on it today; its job is to make a design argument concrete.
 And it's a working example of the model we describe in bespoke SaaS, because a policy platform is only worth having if it's shaped to your organization's own rules, and that's software you have built for you.

 The practical place to start, whether or not you ever build anything: list the policies your organization enforces that no system checks today.
 The pre-commit configs.
 The onboarding steps that stall silently.
 The quarterly attestation someone tracks in a spreadsheet.
 The kitchen standard, if you have one.
 It was a long list everywhere we looked, so a long list is normal.
-The question worth taking to your next ops review is which three of them you'd want under watch first, and who would triage what the watch turns up.
+Take the list to your next ops review, pick the three policies you'd want under watch first, and name who triages what the watch turns up.
 If you want to compare notes on the list, we're at [email protected].

 References